-Vocabulary in this PODD book is organised into pragmatic branches according to the communication intent being expressed.
+Vocabulary in this PODD book is organized into pragmatic branches according to the communication intent being expressed.

-- Pragmatic branch starters on page 1 - Predictive links are included to model the use of these to children and allow people who are new to using PODD communication books to locate the required vocabulary to communicate their messages. - Operational commands to move between pages, e.g., GO BACK TO PAGE (number), TURN THE PAGE. - The 10 group activities section is accessed via the pragmatic branches - I WANT > TURN THE PAGE > GROUP ACTIVITY (10) - LET'S GO > GROUP PLACE (10C)
+- Pragmatic branch starters on page 1 - Predictive links are included to model the use of these to the students and support people who are new to using PODD communication books to locate the required vocabulary to communicate their messages. - Operational commands to move between pages, e.g., GO BACK TO PAGE (number), TURN THE PAGE. - The 10 group activities section is accessed via the pragmatic branches - I WANT > TURN THE PAGE > GROUP ACTIVITY (10) - LET'S GO > GROUP PLACE (10C)

-Customise PODD book
+Customize PODD book